 Key features include:

 The additional structure allows for more nuanced arrangements—such as one partner contributing cash and another contributing expertise—but it also brings more paperwork.
 Tracking capital accounts, documenting contributions and distributions, and maintaining a clear agreement up front reduce confusion later.
+For more on this, see our guide on joint venture accounting.

 S corporations are often discussed in real estate circles because of their potential to reduce self-employment tax on active business income.
 That can be helpful for activities like flipping, wholesaling, or real estate brokerage, where income is more like business profit than passive rent.